iddinev/rsync_backup/README.md

 If you want to keep a particular backup, rename it so the script won't be able to list it, or copy it to another dir.\
+NOTE:
+If you need to copy a backup, use the same rsync command as the script to preserve the attributes.\
 For restoring, the file name should start with the backup prefix, so the script can list/use it.